MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 - The tenant of the target Microsoft Entra account is configured to use modern [Authentication with Microsoft Entra ID](/azure/well-architected/).

 > [!NOTE]
-> Connect with sign-in for attended runs is available in most of the Power Platform regions.
+> Connect with sign-in for attended runs is available in the Power Platform regions.
 > For GCCH, DOD, and China regions, the feature requires the December version of the Power Automate for desktop app.
-> Currently, GCC isn't supported.
+> For GCC, the feature requires the July version of the Power Automate for desktop app.

 ### Set up the connection with sign-in